liqotech/liqo/docs/advanced/peering/inter-cluster-network.md

 Note that when you use the `liqoctl network` command, the remote kubeconfig/context provided as argument, is the one of the cluster where we want to configure the server gateway of Wireguard tunnel.

-The first step to configure network is initializing the network:
+The first step to configure networking, is initializing the network configuration:

 ```bash
 liqoctl network init \